sklab/windows-reboot-preventer/README.md

 ~~The application prevents Windows reboots in a hackish way by displaying a '**Save As dialog**' in a hard-to-see location.~~ (This way no longer works.)

-### The application prevents Windows reboots by Update 'Active Hours' per 6 hours.
+### The application prevents Windows reboot by Updating 'Active Hours' every 6 hours.

-The 'Active time' setting exists in the following paths in the registry.
+The 'Active hours' setting exists in the following paths in the registry.
 + HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WindowsUpdate\UX\Settings
 **ActiveHoursStart**
 **ActiveHoursEnd**

 [Reference information]